Minesh-Purohit/auth-github-poc/README.md

 ## Login with Github
+- Example of octokit, github authentication and app installtion for an user
+- Under guidence of [Divya Khanani](https://github.com/DivyaKhanani) Thank You!

-An app that implements "Login with GitHub" functionality in React
+- An app that implements "Login with GitHub" functionality.

 ![Login Screen](https://user-images.githubusercontent.com/47652873/189103818-453c18f5-dd53-49a8-9284-8d99c6d095a5.png)